vuepress/docs/docs/reference/config.md

   Options for VuePress built-in markdown-it links plugin.

-  It will convert internal links to `<RouterLink>`, and add extra attributes and icon to external links.
+  It will convert the tag of internal links to [internalTag](#markdownlinksinternaltag), and add extra attributes and icon to external links.

   Set to `false` to disable this plugin.